arkku/mouseps2serial/README.md

     make clean
     make SERIAL_STATE_INVERTED=0

-Note that the internal pull-up on the DTR pin means the default state is high, i.e., not active when inverted and active when inverted.
+Note that the internal pull-up on the RTS pin means the default state is high, i.e., not active when inverted and active when inverted.
 With the default, inverted, setting you should physically tie the pin to ground if it is unused, but with the non-inverted setting it may be simply left unconnected.